-In a series of blogs, Sam Nicholson, Head of Manufacturing at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the government’s Industrial Strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
+In a series of blogs, Anne Campion, Manufacturing Lead at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the government’s Industrial Strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
 We start with the future of mobility.

 Last year UK government launched its modern Industrial Strategy.
 The aim: to build an economy fit for the future and become a world leader in the industries that will define it.